phazonoverload/theyworkforgoldsu/readme.md

 The platform will be prepopulated with the manifesto promises of the 2017-2018 full-time and part-time officers, and give them the opportunity to log progress of each promise along with a completion percentage as they see it (with anything less than 100% meaning they did not manage to complete the task).

 This project is inspired by [MySociety's](https://www.mysociety.org) [TheyWorkForYou](https://www.theyworkforyou.com/) project, which aims to keep elected MPs accountable.
-It is built as coursework for IS52027C: Data, Networks and the Web (2017-18), and born from cynicism as a member of the Students' Union.
+It is built as coursework for IS52027C: Data, Networks and the Web (2017-18).

 ## License: (CC) BY-SA 4.0